 Saturdays 8:15 am to 7:30 pm.

-Entry is only allowed with a cumulative ticket for the entire Duomo complex.
+The only way to enter the Baptistery is with a cumulative ticket for the entire Duomo complex.
 The ticket is valid for 72 hours after the first entry.

 Want to save this article for later?
 Pin the image below.